jamil7/elmish-tailwind-typed-css-starter/README.md

 [@zanaptak's](https://github.com/zanaptak)
 Tailwind [sample](https://github.com/zanaptak/TypedCssClasses/tree/main/sample/FableTailwind) (a huge thanks to him!).
 The difference is that this one uses `Elmish` instead of `Feliz` (Feliz is still used as a DSL).
-This difference meant changing the hot module reload extension in Webpack, and going back to use Webpack 4.
-Which took me a while to figure out so here we are :D
+This difference meant changing the hot module reload extension in Webpack, which took me a while to figure out so here we are :D